 1. The Pedagogical Sphere

 2. The Legal/Financial/Administrative Sphere

-The faculty works in accordance with the educational principles based on the research of human development by the Austrian scientist and thinker Rudolf Steiner.
+The faculty works per the educational principles based on the research of human development by the Austrian scientist and thinker Rudolf Steiner.

 The teachers are responsible for overseeing the day-to-day activities of the classrooms, for presenting the curriculum, the festivals, and for working directly with the children and parents.
 The class teachers and special subject teachers work together to create an integrated approach to the students’ learning.